 China (with a population of 1.3 billion and the world's largest producer of tobacco, fruits and vegetables) is the largest consumer of SOP, accounting for more than 45% of global demand.
 Over the past 20 years, the demand for SOP in China has experienced significant growth, growing from approximately 0.5 million tonnes per year in the early 1990s to 1.9 million tonnes in 2011.
 SOP is also widely used in the fruit growing regions of Mediterranean Europe and the United States.
 India and Brazil represent markets of large potential SOP demand growth.
-India, with a population of 1.2 billion, consumed only 50,000 tonnes of SOP in 2011 representing less than 1% of its overall potash consumption.
-Brazil used 32,000 tonnes of SOP in 2011 (or 0.4% of total potash consumption) despite growing premium crops which are typically better suited to SOP on 20% of planted land.
+India, with a population of 1.2 billion, consumed only 50,000 tonnes of SOP in 2011 (or 0.4% of total potash consumption) despite growing premium crops which are typically better suited to SOP on 20% of planted land.